aaronbloomfield/nws/docker/index.md

 		- You should change this, via find-and-replace, throughout the entire docker-compose.yml file
 		- If you made a change to the docker-compose.yml file, restart the containers
 	- Connect to a docker container (any one), and run the gui program, such as `xeyes`.

+#### Troubleshooting

+- Docker Desktop may go to sleep, for example if your entire computer goes to sleep.
+If it does, then `docker` will not work in WSL.
+Wake up Docker Desktop (or restart it) to be able to run the `docker` command in WSL.

 #### Shutting down